By Kingfisher Visitor Guides

 P&O Ferries operate overnight crossings from Rotterdam (Holland) and Zeebrugge (Belgium) into Hull, arriving every morning.

 You can catch the coach to and from Hull, with services running all over the country to Paragon Interchange.
 National Express has Europe’s leading network of scheduled express coach services.
 There are regular services arriving in Hull from around the UK.
-Megabus also run a service where you can catch the train from King’s Cross St Pancras to East Midlands Parkway, and then a bus over to Hull.
+Megabus also run a service where you can catch the train from King’s Cross to East Midlands Parkway, and then a bus over to Hull.

 Hull Paragon Interchange is the main railway station in Hull, which sits in the very heart of the city.
 Hull has its own rail link to the capital, so if you’re travelling here from London and the south then we’re essentially on your doorstep.
 First Hull Trains operate direct daily services to and from London King’s Cross, linking Hull with the capital city in around two hours.
 Friendly, helpful and efficient crew welcome you onboard and a range of competitive fares combine to make your journey a real pleasure.
 For information and bookings, call 0345 071 0222.

 There are cycle routes across Hull and East Yorkshire, so whether you’re planning a leisurely trip with the kids or looking for something a little bit more challenging then you’re well catered for here.
-Hull City Council have lots of information about cycling around the city, including cycle maps you can download.
+Hull City Council has lots of information about cycling around the city, including cycle maps you can download.
 Beverley (to the north of the city) is a firm favourite amongst road cyclists too; as well as being the starting point for the 2016 Tour de Yorkshire, Beverley is also where the Yorkshire Wolds Cycle Route begins.

 There are two main operators of local bus services in Hull: East Yorkshire and Stagecoach.
 EYMS also run regular bus routes throughout the city, taking you anywhere you might want to go in Hull city centre from East Yorkshire’s towns and villages and offering great trips out to Scarborough, Bridlington and York.